Dihedral twist liquid models from emergent Majorana fermions: Boson wires from interacting electrons

-The umklapp scattering \eqref{umpklappSC} requires translation symmetry breaking and can arise in a half-filled lattice when the Fermi momentum is commensurate, $4k_f=2\pi/a$, where $a$ is a microscopic lattice translation.
+The umklapp scattering \eqref{umpklappSC} requires translation symmetry breaking and can arise in a half-filled lattice when the Fermi momentum is commensurate, $4k_f=2\pi/l$, where $l$ is a microscopic lattice translation.
 The process is relevant in the renormalization group~\cite{Giamarchibook,Senechal2004,Tsvelikbook,Fradkinbook} ({\hypertarget{RG}{RG}}) sense when $g_\rho<4$ and leads to a spin liquid.
 The charge-violating pairing \eqref{umpklappSC} can be induced by proximity with a bulk $s$-wave superconductor and is relevant when $g_\rho>1/4$.
 The unaffected low-energy theory is generated by $2\mathcal{N}-1$ counter-propagating pairs of Dirac fermions $d_a^\sigma\sim e^{i\phi_a^\sigma}$, which are {\em non-local} and must come in pairs.
-Their fractional nature is revealed by their charge and spin numbers $Q(e^{ia^{sj}_\sigma\Phi^\sigma_{sj}})=e\sum_{sj\sigma}a^{sj}_\sigma$, $S(e^{ia^{sj}_\sigma\Phi^\sigma_{sj}})=\sum_{sj\sigma}sa^{sj}_\sigma/2$.
+Their fractional nature is revealed by their charge and spin numbers $Q(e^{ib^{sj}_\sigma\Phi^\sigma_{sj}})=e\sum_{sj\sigma}b^{sj}_\sigma$, $S(e^{ib^{sj}_\sigma\Phi^\sigma_{sj}})=\sum_{sj\sigma}sb^{sj}_\sigma/2$, where the coefficients $b^{sj}_\sigma$ can be any numbers.
 Contrary to an electron/hole which carries charge $Q=\pm e$ and angular spin $S=\pm1/2$, the Dirac fermion $d_a$ has $Q=0$ and $S=\pm1/2$ ($Q=e$ modulo $2e$ and $S=0,\pm1$) in the spin liquid (resp.~superconductor).
 In the spin liquid, the momentum of these Dirac fermions becomes 0 or $\pi/a$ when the electron Fermi level is tuned near the band crossing of the two spins so that $k_f=k_{SO}$.
 In the superconductor, the momentum is zero when spin-orbit coupling is negligible $k_{SO}=0$.
 The Dirac fermions split into Majorana components $\psi=\psi^\dagger$ by the real and imaginary decomposition A subset of counter-propagating pairs can turn massive and be removed from low-energy by introducing the fermion backscattering where $\psi^L\psi^R$ are a local integral combination of electrons operators.
-In energy much smaller than $m$ and $u$ or $\Delta$, the Hamiltonian \eqref{freeH0} is effectively truncated to a theory with $N$ counter-propagating pairs of massless Majorana fermions
+In energy much smaller than $m$ and $u$ or $\Delta$, the Hamiltonian \eqref{freeH0} is effectively truncated to a theory with $N$ counter-propagating pairs of massless Majorana fermions We recall $\mathcal{N}$ is the number of spinful non-chiral electron channels in each wire, and $N$ is the number of Majorana fermions that remain massless and unaffected by \eqref{Majoranamass}.
+The number of Majorana's $N$ can take any positive integer value as long as there are enough number of electron channels $\mathcal{N}>(N+2)/4$.